ReCoded-Org/curriculum-backend-readings/module5-testing/r1.1-testing-philosphy/README.md

 encourages you to write the test and think about these scenarios before writing the code.

 [Behaviour-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) or BDD is a concept that emerged from TDD.
-In BDD, tests are more user-focused and based on the system’s behavior.
+In BDD, tests are more user-focused and based on the system's behavior.
 [Mocha](https://mochajs.org/) is a popular JavaScript framework for writing behaviour-driven tests.
 You've seen it in practice in the tests for your assignments.
 BDD usually follows the "Given-When-Then" formula.

 _Given_ a certain scenario